2tracks/DCDMilestone_Project-Cookbook/README.md

 Enable different user accounts adding authentication.<br>
 When authentication is in place user will be able to upload files to the database.<br>
-A user will be able to print a shoopinglist.<br>
+A user will be able to print a shopinglist.<br>

 ## Technologies Used